Möbius (film)

 Möbius is a 2013 French film written and directed by Éric Rochant, and starring Jean Dujardin and Cécile de France.

 Plot

-Russian spy, FSB Agent Gregory Lyubov is sent to Monaco to watch the actions of the powerful Russian oligarch named Ivan Rostovskiy.
-As part of this mission the team recruits a talented finance expert named Alice.
+Russian spy, FSB Agent Gregory Lyubov is sent to Monaco to watch the actions of the powerful Russian oligarch Ivan Rostovskiy.
+As part of this mission, the team recruits a talented finance expert named Alice.
 Suspecting her of treason, Gregory breaks the golden rule and makes contact with Alice.
 Between them begins a passion that might destroy them.